jnstockley/Vaccine-Checker/README.md

 Any other keys in the JSON file will be ignored but the program will run the same, as long as the conf file is valid.

 # Web Driver Set-Up
-This program uses Microsoft Edge Chromium to perform the web scraping.
+This program uses Microsoft Edge Chromium to perform web scraping.
 You will need to make sure Microsoft Edge Chromium is downloaded on your computer.
 To download it click [here](https://www.microsoft.com/en-us/edge).
 If you want to run this program on a Linux distribution, you will need to download the Insider Build of edge, which can be found [here](https://www.microsoftedgeinsider.com/en-us/download/)

 Once the web browser is installed you will need to download the selenium web driver for the exact version of your edge install.
 Click [here](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/) to download the right version.